John Van Reenen (economist)

 John Michael Van Reenen OBE (born 26 December 1965) is the Ronald Coase School Professor at the London School of Economics.
-He is also an Associate in the Growth Research Programme at the Centre for Economic Performance.
+He is also Director of the Programme On Innovation and Diffusion (POID) at the Centre for Economic Performance.
 He was appointed an Officer of the Order of the British Empire (OBE) and received the Yrjö Jahnsson Award.
+He was appointed as Chair of the Council of Economic Advisors to the UK Chancellor of the Exchequer, Rachel Reeves, on 5 July 2024.

 Background

 He is the son of Lionel Van Reenen, formerly a sociologist at Goldsmiths College in the University of London and an immigrant from South Africa.
-His mother is Anne Van Reenen, a retired banker.
-He is married to Sarah Chambers, an interior designer with the London practice Carden Cunietti.
+His mother is Anne Van Reenen.
+He is married to Sarah Chambers, an interior designer and has a daughter, Charlotte.

 Van Reenen attended Queens' College, Cambridge, where he graduated with a BA in economics and social and political sciences; he won the Joshua King, the Subject, and the College Prizes.
 He took a Master's at the London School of Economics, graduating with Distinction and winning the Automation Prize.
 He completed his PhD at University College London (UCL) and began his career in 1992 at the Institute for Fiscal Studies, where he founded the 'Productivity and Innovation' programme.
 He has been a full professor at UCL and a visiting professor at University of California, Berkeley, Stanford Business School, Harvard University and Princeton University.
 From October 2003 to July 2016, he was a professor in the Department of Economics and director of the Centre for Economic Performance at the London School of Economics.
 In July 2016, he became a professor of economics at MIT.
+In 2020 he returned to LSE to become the Ronald Coase School Professor.

 In 2000–01 he was a senior advisor to the Secretary of State for Health, Alan Milburn, and helped write the NHS Plan 2000.
 He has also been a senior advisor at 10 Downing Street.
 From 2001 to 2002 he was a partner of an economic consultancy firm, Lexecon, now part of Charles River Associates, and was also involved in the software start-up Polygnostics.
 In 2013 he published a report and book, Investing for Prosperity, written with Tim Besley, which summarised the work of the LSE Growth Commission.
 This recommended policies for long-run sustainable growth in the UK economy.